Answers to frequently asked CARES Act Questions

 I am not enrolled in an FSA/HSA/HRA plan, or I am an existing FSA/HRA/HSA participant and want to increase the amount of money available in my account so that I can purchase the newly-eligible healthcare items.
 Can I do this?

 Most FSA and HRA benefit plans require you to enroll on an annual basis during your employer’s open enrollment period.
 After the normal open enrollment period is closed, employees must wait until the next plan year to enroll or make changes to the amount that they are contributing to their accounts.
-You may be able to make changes to your existing enrollment and elections if you have a qualifying status change event such as the birth of a child, getting married, or losing your health coverage.
-Please consult with your HR representative or your benefit plan information for specific guidance on qualified life events.
+However, with the 2021 Appropriations Act made it possible to elect an FSA and make changes to your election amount at any time during the year through 2022.
+You can make changes without a qualifying status change event such as the birth of a child, getting married, or losing your health coverage.
+Please consult with your HR representative or your benefit plan information for specific guidance.

 If you are covered by a qualified high-deductible health plan (HDHP), you can open a new HSA or change the amount that you are contributing to an HSA at any time.
 Please consult your HR representative or your plan information to determine how you can open a new account or increase your HSA contribution.

 How do the Telehealth provisions of the CARES Act impact me and my company?

 The changes in the CARES Act allow medical consultations, advice, and referred services that you receive from a medical provider via phone or videoconference to be fully covered under your insurance plan, under the same terms as if you were visiting the provider in person.
 Telehealth services are no longer subject to insurance plan deductibles, making it easier for employers to offer telehealth services under their existing insurance plans.
 Navia can assist companies with general questions related to telehealth and offers a telehealth service for companies that currently do not have one in place; please contact us if you need further information.